christiskatsouris/Multivariate/README.md

 Henshaw Jr, R. C. (1966).
 Testing single-equation least squares regression models for autocorrelated disturbances.
 Econometrica: Journal of the Econometric Society, 646-660.

 # II.
+Regression-Based Estimation and Inference

+## A. Time-Series Regression with Autoregressive Errors

-Pooling Cross-Section and Time-Series: Realized Volatility
+## B. Pooling Cross-Section and Time-Series (Lasso Estimation)

 A commonly used approach for modelling cross-sectional time series data, such as Cross-Sectional Realized Volatility measures, which implies the presence of a large number of regressors, often much larger than the time series observations, is to use Lasso-type estimators.